Megalodon: The Giant Shark That Is Extinct, and Why People Think It Isn't.

 The animal's exact size and appearance

 Soft-body details are reconstructed.
-Claimed Because the skeleton was cartilage, precise length, body shape, and biology are estimated from teeth and vertebrae and refined over time [1].
+Claimed Because the skeleton was cartilage, precise length, body shape, swimming style, and biology are estimated from teeth and vertebrae and revised as new specimens and methods appear — a live scientific debate, not a gap in whether the animal existed [1].

 Primary material.